Game Boy Color Assembly Guide | Boxy Pixel

 Final Touch

 Flip Game Boy over, clean all surfaces, and install the front screen protector.
-Using a humid environment helps to minimize dust caught under the screen.
+If you're having trouble with dust, try using a humid environment to help minimize dust caught under the screen.

 custom gameboy color shell